orlamadden/personafy/README.md

 ## Credits

+### Code

+- Register and user login was adapted from this [repository](https://github.com/MiroslavSvec/DCD_lead/blob/master/app.py).
+- Logout user was adapted from this [Stack Overflow post](https://stackoverflow.com/questions/27747578/how-do-i-clear-a-flask-session#:~:text=There%20is%20no%20way%20to,session%20dictionary%20will%20get%20erased.&text=I%20use%20session%20like%20this%20with%20flask%2C%20it%20does%20work.).
+- Clear session cache on logout was used from this [Stack Overflow post](https://stackoverflow.com/questions/27747578/how-do-i-clear-a-flask-session)(the respective links are on the Hot Tips page.)

 ### Content

-- Register and user login was adapted from this [repo](https://github.com/MiroslavSvec/DCD_lead/blob/master/app.py)
-- Logout user was adapted from this [Stack Overflow post](https://stackoverflow.com/questions/27747578/how-do-i-clear-a-flask-session#:~:text=There%20is%20no%20way%20to,session%20dictionary%20will%20get%20erased.&text=I%20use%20session%20like%20this%20with%20flask%2C%20it%20does%20work.)
-- Dropdown on hover from this [Stack Overflow post](https://stackoverflow.com/questions/42183672/how-to-implement-a-navbar-dropdown-hover-in-bootstrap-v4)
+- All page content on Personafy was written by me.
-- Clear session cache on logout was used from this [Stack Overflow post](https://stackoverflow.com/questions/27747578/how-do-i-clear-a-flask-session)
+- Content on the 'Hot Tips' page was directly taken from [NNGroup](https://www.nngroup.com/).

 ### Media

-- The photos used in this site were obtained from ...
+- Hero image on the home page was downloaded from (Stories by Freepik)[https://stories.freepik.com/]
+- Blue placeholder image that displays if a user does not submit a profile image, was created by me in Adobe Illustrator.
+- Other images that are on display on the Public Personas page or My Personas page have been created by the respective registered user.

 ### Acknowledgements

-- I received inspiration for this project from X
+- I would like to thank my mentor Antonio Rodriquez for his help and support throughout this project.